 Importing from TP-7 and Other Recorders

-How to import recordings from the teenage engineering TP-7 and other USB/MTP audio devices into SR-7.
+How to import recordings from the teenage engineering TP-7 and other hardware audio recorders into SR-7.

 Overview

-SR-7 works as a standalone recorder, but it also serves as the perfect companion for dedicated hardware recorders.
-Connect a device to your Mac via USB, browse the audio files, and import them into SR-7 for automatic transcription, AI summaries, and full-text search.
+Signal Recorder SR-7 works as a standalone recorder, but it also serves as the perfect companion for dedicated hardware recorders.
+Copy audio files from your recorder to your Mac, then import them into SR-7 via drag-and-drop or the Import menu.
+SR-7 handles the rest — transcription, AI summaries, and full-text search.

 Using the TP-7 with SR-7